isa-cabrera/isa-cabrera.github.io/index.md

 ## news

-I'll be presenting at SSILA in January 2024 on suffix independence in Paraguayan Guarani progressive and regressive nasal harmony.
+I'll be presenting at SSILA in January 2024 on suffix independence in Paraguayan Guarani progressive and regressive nasal harmony, and on wh-questions in Guarani.